pymc-devs/pymc/docs/source/developer_guide.rst

 edge case especially in high dimensions.
 The biggest pain point is the automatic broadcasting.
 As in the batch random generation, we want to generate (n\_sample, ) + RV.shape random samples.
-In some cases, where we broadcast RV1 and RV2 to creat a RV3 that has one more batch shape, we get error (even worse, wrong answer with silent error):
+In some cases, where we broadcast RV1 and RV2 to create a RV3 that has one more batch shape, we get error (even worse, wrong answer with silent error):

 .. code:: python